Creating a job schedule is not a simple process, mistakes happen often and can be costly. Follow these top 10 tips for an easier scheduling process.

-But for most companies, even mega corporations, scheduling can create stress and headaches as managers struggle between getting the best employees to take on the most relevant shifts.
+But for most companies, even mega-corporations, scheduling can create stress and headaches as managers struggle between getting the best employees to take on the most relevant shifts.

 In 2017, Ryanair had to cancel 20,000 flights because it botched its rosters, resulting in Europe’s largest airline by passenger numbers unable to allocate pilots to planes while getting reprimands from regulators and a cascade of complaints from passengers.
-Here’s how not to do a Ryanair-type mistake that could lose you money, your reputation and anger employees.
+Check out this blog if you want to learn how not to do a Ryanair-type mistake that could lose you money, your reputation, and anger employees.

-A schedule can be complicated but the whole point of it is allowing your employees and vendors to have easy access in a quick, easy, and clear manner.
+Preparing a job schedule can be complicated but the whole point of it is allowing your employees and vendors to have easy access in a quick, easy, and clear manner.
 Make sure you adopt the right software that everyone can access and that is simple to use.

 The key is to give employees some consistency so that they can plan their personal lives around the shifts that they are working.
 The schedule should also allow for the ability to swap and change the shifts in advance.
 Make sure the system can track such changes so you are on top of who does what and how often.
 If there’s scheduling abuse – you need to know about it!

 And don’t forget to ask yourself what the needs of the shift entail, for example, what are the hours?
 What duties and job responsibilities are required?
 What skills do employees need to be able to work the shift?

 These are simple questions to create and define the schedule at hand.

 Besides allowing staff to request and swap shifts, involve them and ask them what they feel are the most important things for them to see in their schedule.
 For example, do they prefer seeing a weekly schedule, daily, or monthly, etc.